 Most people have moles on their skin, they can be rough, or smooth and vary in colour from light, to dark brown.
-Warts are also common, in groups, or individually, often on your hands, or feet.
+Warts are also quite common, in groups, or individually, often on your hands, or feet.

-Understandably, clients ask for removal at our London cosmetic skin clinic, moles and particularly warts may be unsightly.
+Understandably, patients ask for removal at our London skin clinic, moles and particularly warts may be unsightly.
 Removal techniques can be similar but medical needs bring a rather different focus.

-Warts can be painful, particularly veruccas on the sole of the foot, they may itch, or bleed and tend to affect children, or teenagers more than adults.
+Viral warts in particular can be painful, such as plantar warts, or verrucas on the sole of the foot.
+They may itch, or bleed and tend to affect children, or teenagers more than adults.
 They can also be contagious to a degree and could be mistaken for certain skin cancers.

 As with any growth on your skin, warts should be looked at by an experienced dermatologist, not least seborrhoeic warts, which are mentioned below.
 The same applies to moles, although more so as they can become malignant.

 A few moles may simply be part of your life but if you see any change in colour, shape, or size of even individual moles, or if new ones appear during adulthood, you should seek professional advice.

 Mole Diagnosis & Removal